Numerically efficient density-matrix technique for modeling electronic transport in midinfrared quantum cascade lasers: Dissipator for Elastic Scattering Mechanisms

 where $i$ labels an interface located at position $z_i$, $V^{(b)}(z)$ the band edge corresponding to band b and $\Delta V_i^{(b)}$ is the band discontinuity at interface $i$.
 The function $\Delta_i(\ve r)$ represents the deviation from a perfect interface at different in-plane positions $\ve r$.
 For the conduction band of an InGaAs/InAlAs heterostructure, the sign of $\Delta V_i^{(b)}$ is positive when going from well material to barrier material (from the left) and negative when going from barrier to well material.
 For the light-hole and split-off bands, the signs are opposite (with respect to the conduction band).

-The introduction of the interaction Hamiltonian in Eq.~\eqref{eq:Hrough} breaks translational invariance in the $xy$-plane, and the resulting density matrix will no longer be diagonal in the in-plane wavevector.
-In order to get around this limitation, we follow the treatment in Refs.~\onlinecite{roblin_JAP_1996,lee_PRB_2002,jirauschek_APR_2014} and only consider statistical properties of the interface roughness, which is contained in the correlation function
+The introduction of the interaction Hamiltonian in Eq.~\eqref{eq:Hrough} breaks translational invariance in the $xy$-plane, and the resulting density matrix will no longer be diagonal in the in-plane wave vector.
+In order to get around this limitation, we follow the treatment in Refs.~\cite{roblin_JAP_1996,lee_PRB_2002,jirauschek_APR_2014} and only consider statistical properties of the interface roughness, which is contained in the correlation function

 where $\left< ... \right>$ denotes an average over the macroscopic interface area, $C(|\ve r|)$ is the spatial autocorrelation function and the Kronecker delta function means that we neglect correlations between different interfaces.
 In this work, we employ a Gaussian correlation function $C(|\ve r|)=\Delta^2e^{-|\ve r|^2/\Lambda^2}$, characterized by standard deviation $\Delta$ and correlation length $\Lambda$.
 However, calculations will be taken as far as possible without specifying a correlation function.
 When calculating rates, we will mainly use its Fourier transform,